bailey27/cppcryptfs/README.md

 Your will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
 The data is encrypted and saved in files in the folder you specified.

+If you check "Read-only", then the filesystem will be mounted read-only (write-protected).

 For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).